juliandramirez/react-native-user-identity/README.md

 ### Why can't we get the iCloud email and instead we get this long obfuscated string?
 The CloudKit framework prevents applications from accesing the user email for privacy purposes.

-### Is there another option for having an user id without asking users to sign up?
+### Is there another option for having a user id without asking users to sign up?
 You could use the same principle behind [Firebase anonymous authentication](https://firebase.google.com/docs/auth/web/anonymous-auth) but most likely you will run into the same limitations: Identities are associated to app installations (or devices in the best case scenario).